 Inside Sales vs Outside Sales: Understanding the Core Differences (B2B)

-This guide will examine the core differences between inside and outside sales so you can decide which is right for your sales team.
+This guide will examine the core differences between these types of sales, so you can decide which is right for you and your sales team.

 What is Inside Sales?